MadhukarMoogala/aps-da-for-autocad/README.md

   - This switch allows you isolate the coreconsole context without altering the AutoCAD environments.

-    We copy the all the files under the current lang's local and roaming folders to the specified input `userDataFolder` folder and copy the  registry keys under the user root node to the `userid` key
+    We copy all the files under the current lang's local and roaming folders to the specified input `userDataFolder` folder and copy the registry keys under the user root node to the `userid` key

     Example: `/isolate user1 D:\Temp\ToDeleteLater`